Division of Biology and Medicine

 Women in Medicine Mentoring Night

-The purpose of WIM Mentoring Night is to offer women medical students of The Warren Alpert Medical School the opportunity to explore different themes in small groups led by women physicians.
-In addition, we aim to promote connections between women medical students early in their educational and professional studies with women physicians at The Warren Alpert Medical School and in the local community.
+The purpose of WIM Mentoring Night is to offer all medical students of The Warren Alpert Medical School the opportunity to explore different themes in small groups led by faculty physicians.
+In addition, we aim to promote connections between medical students early in their educational and professional studies with physicians from diverse backgrounds at The Warren Alpert Medical School and in the local community.
 An additional goal is to foster continued contact between students and physician mentors who connect at this event.
 Informal discussions at the WIM Mentoring Night will focus on:

-• Career paths in medicine from the perspectives of women physicians.
+• Career paths in medicine from the perspectives of physicians from diverse backgrounds.

 • Different approaches to work-life balance in shaping your career.

-• Women in academic medicine and leadership positions.
+• Issues that may be encountered by women in academic medicine and leadership positions.

 • How to engage effectively with a mentor.